nicolo-tellini/T2TyDNA/README.md

     pip \
     2>&1 | tee conda_install.log
 ```
-> ⚠️ TeloFinder need to be installed following the instruction at https://github.com/GillesFischerSorbonne/telofinder
+> ⚠️ TeloFinder need to be installed following the instructions at (Telofinder Documentation)[https://telofinder.readthedocs.io/en/latest/#installation]

 Below is the list of required tools and their tested versions: